Briggskm9/Briggskm9.github.io/index.md

-# Welcome
+# About Me:

-This is a repository that highlights my data science portfolio.
+This is a collaboration of data science projects that I have completed or am currently working on.

-# Contents
+# Work:

 ### Machine Learning
 Image Classification Model - An academic paper about the importance of image classification models within the data science community.